50 Useful Phrases for Discussions in English

 - Someone said…

 This is basic reported speech.
-You might remember something that someone else said that relates to the topic you are discussing.
+During a conversation, you might remember something that someone else said that relates to the topic you are discussing.
 Sharing it is a great way to add to the conversation.
 It is also another way to show that you are a good listener.

 People like good listeners.
 While nodding and using eye contact and rejoinders show you are listening, using reported speech shows that you listen to and remember what others say.